Discovering...

 2nd class

-A short Atlantic coast route connecting Casablanca with the Portuguese-influenced city of El Jadida, a UNESCO World Heritage site.
-The train follows the coastline south through agricultural land with occasional ocean views.
-El Jadida is an excellent day trip from Casablanca, offering the atmospheric Portuguese cistern, a fortified medina, and a beautiful beach promenade.
-The station in El Jadida is about 1 km from the old medina walls.
+A short coastal route to the Portuguese-influenced city of El Jadida, a UNESCO World Heritage site.
+The train heads south through agricultural land with occasional ocean views.
+El Jadida makes an excellent day trip from Casablanca, with its atmospheric Portuguese cistern, fortified medina, and beach promenade.
+The station sits about 1 km from the old medina walls.

-Tip: Perfect for a day trip from Casablanca.
-Take a morning train and return in the evening.
-The Portuguese cistern is the must-see attraction.
-From 50 MAD in second class, this is one of Morocco's best value train excursions.
+Tip: Perfect for a day trip.
+Take a morning train out and an evening train back.
+The Portuguese cistern is the must-see.
+At from 50 MAD in second class, this is one of Morocco's best-value rail excursions.

 | Feature | First Class | Second Class |